-Program Activities for FY 2023 - 2025: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.
+Program Activities for FY 2023 - 2025: Describe any activities that will be taken to implement, maintain or improve your ITD and PRISM programs.
+Include a description of O&M costs for ITD and PRISM.

 Missouri includes ITD O&M costs in the Spending Plan.
 Those costs include system maintenance and license fees for MoDOT's Oversize/Overweight (OSOW) permitting system.